 Contracts that govern the relationship between governments and oil, gas, and mining companies in the exploration and extraction of natural resources are complex.
 The terms of contracts affect everything from tax liabilities to local content obligations to the protection of the environment.
 Despite the critical role these contracts play in setting the rules for investments in extractive industries, they are often difficult to find.
 Even when publicly available, the tools to assess and compare the key provisions of such contracts are limited.
 This can result in a critical lack of knowledge for governments as they try to negotiate the best terms for their citizens, and can result in missed opportunities to learn from others’ past successes or missteps.

 ResourceContracts.org was developed to fill the knowledge gap.
 In order to make the content of these often lengthy documents more accessible, ResourceContracts.org has developed a rigorous approach to tagging each contract’s financial, social, environmental, operational and legal terms.
 It is important to note that not all information about a project will be included in a contract, and additional obligations are often found in other parts of the legal framework, such as national laws and regulations.

-ResourceContracts.org is developed by the Natural Resource Governance Institute in partnership with the Columbia Center on Sustainable Investment.
-We are grateful for the contributions of a wide array of organizations including founding partner the World Bank, and Global Witness, Oxfam, Publish What You Pay International, Open Oil, Open Contracting Partnership, Cadasta, The Carter Center, Open Corporates, African Mining Legislation Atlas, and the World Resources Institute, among others.
+ResourceContracts.org is managed by the Natural Resource Governance Institute in partnership with the Columbia Center on Sustainable Investment and the World Bank.
+We are grateful for the contributions of a wide array of organizations including the African Legal Support Facility, Global Witness, Oxfam, Publish What You Pay International, Open Oil, Open Contracting Partnership, Cadasta, The Carter Center, Open Corporates, African Mining Legislation Atlas, and the World Resources Institute, among others.

 As the site grows, we are eager to hear from you if you have suggestions for oil, gas, and mining contracts to be added to the site.
 You can get in touch at email@example.com.